Ishan0121/GDM-LOGIN-WALLPAPER/README.md

 ## Customize Your Wallpaper

-- Place your desired wallpaper in the location specified by `set-wallpaper.sh` (default: `./wallpapers/login-wallpaper.jpg`).
+- you can place your desired wallpaper in the any location.
-- Modify the script if you want to use a different image or location.
+- The script will ask for full path for the wallpaper (I just copy the image and paste it there).

 ---

 ## Troubleshooting

-- If you experience a broken GDM or UI glitches, use option `3` in the wizard to restore the original theme.
+- If you experience a broken GDM or UI glitches, use option `3`or`4` in the wizard to restore the original theme.
 - Always run the backup script before making changes.

 ---